ohylli/Factorio-Access/README.md

 4. If you want to use a virtual python environment, or an executable, run build_main.py.
 If not, run pip to install requirements.txt by:  "pip install -r requirements.txt"
 5. Run the executable or main.py
 6. If it complains it can't find your Factorio installation then add the path to the Factorio executable as an argument when launching.

-# More info at the wiki

-For information about the mod and the game, please check out our own [Factorio Access Wiki](https://github.com/Factorio-Access/FactorioAccess/wiki) being written by the developers.

-Factorio also has an [official wiki](https://wiki.factorio.com/).

-# Frequently Asked Questions
-Please check the [Factorio Access Wiki main page](https://github.com/Factorio-Access/FactorioAccess/wiki) for frequently asked questions section.

 # Factorio Access Controls